gar1t/lambdapad/README.md

 </htm>
 ```

-This is the best way to provide structured data for your site.
+This is an easy way to provide structured data for your site.
 If you want to
 provide markup content, use the `markdown` loader.

-See the [page generator](#pagetarget-template-data) for details on generating a
-page using a template and data.

 Note that you must terminate the single Erlang term with a period `.`